openaps/docs/docs/docs/Understanding OpenAPS-Overview/how-openaps-works-overview.md

 * communicate with the pump and read history - what insulin has been delivered
 * communicate with the CGM (either directly, or via the cloud) - to see what BGs are/have been doing

-The rig runs a series of commands to collect this data, and then run it through the algorithm and do the decision-making math based on the settings (ISF, carb ratio, DIA, target, etc.) in your pump.
+The rig runs a series of commands to collect this data, runs it through the algorithm and does the decision-making math based on the settings (ISF, carb ratio, DIA, target, etc.) in your pump.

 ## But how does it do everything it needs to do to gather data and make decisions and tell the pump what to do?